James Fridman: Approach and popularity

 Fridman's popularity stems from his willingness to engage with his audience on social media, particularly on X (Twitter).
 While many fans seek out Fridman's services for comedic purposes, others approach him with the hope of improving their self-image or addressing insecurities through photo editing.

 One distinctive aspect of Fridman's approach is his refusal to conform to conventional standards of beauty or perfection.
 Instead of fulfilling requests to alter physical attributes, Fridman often leaves the photos untouched and delivers a positive message encouraging self-acceptance and confidence.
 This approach has endeared him to many fans, who appreciate his emphasis on embracing imperfections and resisting societal pressures.

 Media attention

 Fridman's work has garnered significant media attention, with publications such as Cosmopolitan, The Daily Telegraph, MTV, Huffington Post, Metro, BuzzFeed, Mashable and others regularly featuring articles on his latest work.

 In October 2016, Fridman collaborated with Truth Initiative — a public health organization dedicated to smoking cessation.

 In 2017, he gave an interview to The Daily Telegraph where he spoke about his creative process, his views on digital manipulation, and his approach to humour.

 In January 2018, he was nominated for Shorty Awards in the "Weird" category.

 He established the James Fridman Foundation in December 2018 with a mission to help and support children and young people affected by social issues.

-In March 2019, Fridman collaborated with online dating app Bumble to support the criminalization of unsolicited lewd photos, a campaign led by the Bumble Founder and CEO Whitney Wolfe Herd.
+In March 2019, Fridman collaborated with Bumble to support the criminalization of unsolicited lewd photos, a campaign led by CEO Whitney Wolfe Herd.